 The CFH Scholarship is available to an otherwise Pell-eligible student whose parent or guardian died as a result of active service in the line of duty as a Public Safety Officer.
 Such as student may receive the maximum Pell Grant and increased amounts of other federal student aid if the student was less than 24 years old when the parent or guardian died, or was enrolled at an institution of higher education at the time of the parent or guardian’s death.

 Federal Iraq & Afghanistan Service Grant (IASG)

-The Federal Work-Study (FWS) program is awarded to eligible students but it is only guaranteed if the student acquires on-campus employment.
+The Federal Work-Study (FWS) program is offered to eligible students but it is only guaranteed if the student acquires on-campus employment.
 Students eligible for Federal Work-Study awards are not guaranteed employment.
-If awarded Federal Work-Study, the student should contact the Student Employment Office to secure employment at (619) 849-2633 or online at www.pointloma.edu/work.
+If offered Federal Work-Study, the student should contact the Student Employment Office to secure employment at (619) 849-2633 or online at www.pointloma.edu/offices/human-resources/student-employment.
 FWS is disbursed in the form of bi-weekly paychecks from the cashier’s office in Draper Hall or by direct deposit.

 Federal Loan Programs